 A .txt or a .tfw or a .jgw file (at the same place than the picture and with the same name) is created to save georeferencing information (position of corners, pixel size, the view direction, etc.) so that the image can be easily imported in another software.

-12.1.2 Exercise: Export textures
+12.1.2 Exercise: Texture a mesh with camera parameters, adjust textures and export